gavrilovdm/lottery-dapp/README.md

 - Purchase lottery tickets
 - Check the current lottery round status
 - View their transaction history
-- Claim winnings (if the user becomes a winner)
+- Claim winnings (connected address is one of the winners by default)

 ## Architecture